Richard R. Wright: Early life and education

 Wright was born into slavery on May 16, 1855, in a log cabin six miles from Dalton, Georgia.

 After emancipation in 1865, Wright's mother moved with her son from Dalton to Cuthbert, Georgia.
-He attended the Storrs School, which developed by the late 1870s as Atlanta University, a historically black college or university (HBCU).
-(Today it is known as Clark Atlanta University, following a merger).
+He attended the Storrs School, which developed by the late 1870s as Atlanta University, a historically black college or university.
+Today it is known as Clark Atlanta University, following a merger.
 The school had a reputation among freedmen as a place for their children to be educated.

 While visiting the school, retired Union General Oliver Otis Howard asked students what message he should take to the North.
 The young Wright reportedly told him, "Sir, tell them we are rising."
 That exchange inspired a once-famous poem by John Greenleaf Whittier, "Howard at Atlanta".

-The Storrs School, a forerunner of Atlanta University, was one of many academic schools for freedmen's children founded by the American Missionary Association (AMA) in the South.
-Wright was valedictorian at Atlanta University's first commencement ceremony in 1876.
+The Storrs School was one of many academic schools for freedmen's children founded by the American Missionary Association (AMA) in the South.
+Wright was valedictorian at the first commencement ceremony in 1876.